 Proline supports skin health.

-6. Is a Good Source of Healing Fats
+6. It Is a Good Source of Healing Fats

-Bone broth contains fats that are important in restoring gut health and thus help the body absorb more quickly the minerals that are found in bone broths.
+Bone broth contains important fats that restore gut health and help the body absorb more quickly the minerals found in bone broths.

 These include glucosamine, chondroitin and hyaluronic acid which have been shown to support the connective tissue of the joints and the body.